CrashPlan-Labs/crashplanCLI/docs/userguides/siemexample.md

 ## Before you begin

-First install and configure the crashplan CLI following the instructions in [Getting Started](gettingstarted.md).
+First install and configure the CrashPlan CLI following the instructions in [Getting Started](gettingstarted.md).

 ## Run queries